RetroPie/RetroPie-Docs/docs/Doom.md

 lr-prboom is found under Optional Packages in RetroPie Setup.
 After installation and a restart of EmulationStation, you will have the shareware version of Doom in the Ports section.

-Below you will find `.sh` and folder structure examples for Ultimate Doom, Doom 2, Final Doom, Freedoom IWADs and various Doom/Doom 2 PWADs that don't depend on the features more robust source ports provide.
-The reason for putting each game/mod in its own folder is so that each game has separate saves and allows you to install the additional high quality MP3s detailed later without naming conflicts.
+Below you will find `.sh` and folder structure examples for Ultimate Doom, Doom 2, Final Doom, and Freedoom IWADs, and various Doom/Doom 2 PWADs that don't depend on the features more robust source ports provide.
+The reason for putting each game/mod in separate folders is so that each game has separate saves and settings, and allows you to install the additional high-quality MP3s detailed later without naming conflicts.

 #### Full Games (IWADs)